 International program director addressing the corporate responsibility to respect human rights and the environment

-Marissa Saretsky has spent the past decade promoting and advising on human rights and sustainability management for companies, governments, and multilateral organizations in the U.S and Europe.
-As Associate Director at Article One, Saretsky advises clients on human rights and sustainability strategy and management through due diligence and impact assessments, training, employee and stakeholder facilitation, and research.
+Marissa Saretsky has more than a decade’s experience promoting and advising on corporate responsibility issues for multinational companies, governments, and multilateral organizations in the U.S and Europe.
+As Associate Director at Article One, Saretsky advised clients on human rights and sustainability strategy and management through due diligence and impact assessments, training, employee and stakeholder facilitation, and research.

 Previously, Saretsky held the role of Manager in Business & Human Rights at Gap Inc. where she developed strategies and programs to mitigate human rights risks across the company, and most notably in the supply chain.
 Responsible for ensuring the company’s alignment with and implementation of the UN Guiding Principles for Business and Human Rights and the UN Women’s Empowerment Principles, she led cross-functional work groups to drive change, and engaged closely with senior-level internal and external stakeholder audiences.